Follow the Boys (1944 film): Plot

 Tony West performs in vaudeville in a group with his father Nick and sister Kitty, The decline of vaudeville forces the group to split up and Tony goes to Hollywood to try to make it in movies.
 He works at Universal Pictures, where he becomes screen partners with, and then the husband of, star Gloria Vance.

 When World War II breaks out, Tony tries to enlist but is refused because of his knee.
 Tony finds himself organising the Hollywood Victory Committee (H.V.C.), a consortium of motion picture, theatrical and radio personalities dedicated to help the war effort.

-He puts on a show that includes performances from Donald O'Connor and Jeannette MacDonald.
+He puts on a show that includes performances from Donald O'Connor and Jeanette MacDonald.

 Tony and Gloria have a big fight and she doesn't tell him that she is pregnant.
 Tony organizes another show, where Welles performs magic tricks including sawing Dietrich in half.

 Tony goes overseas and is killed during an attack by a Japanese submarine.
 Gloria takes Tony's place entertaining the troops.